Cool off in Tennessee

 Tennessee has natural ways of cooling off this summer.

 In Tennessee, cool water streams down from the mountains and summits can reach 5,000 and 6,000 ft. above sea level, naturally offering places to cool off during the warm spring and summer months.
 That means that even on the hottest of days, you can find a place to swim, a hike to conquer, or a waterfall to explore for a little relief from the Tennessee heat.
-Here are some can't miss spots to visit.
+If you want to plan a water-filled weekend, keep these caves, lakes, rivers, waterfalls, and water activities on your radar.

 Caves